 Exploiting Software Glitches

-While it may be difficult to exploit software glitches on online casino and sports betting websites such as soccer betting sites, there have been several cases of fraudsters taking advantage of software glitches at land-based casinos.
+While it may be difficult to exploit software glitches at online casino and sports betting websites like mentioned with rating here, there have been several cases of fraudsters taking advantage of software glitches at land-based casinos.
 Modern, automated slot machines and other gambling machines are practically impossible to rig, but this didn’t stop 3 men from taking advantage of a software glitch in 2009.
 They managed to steal over $430,000 from a casino over several weeks, and one of the criminals even posed as a high-roller with his accomplice posing as his bodyguard!

 Money Laundering for Organized Crime